fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 To build the servlet you need a JDK and Maven.
 The Java library dependencies will be downloaded automatically by Maven.
 I used jdk1.7.0.25 from Oracle and Maven 3.1.1 from Apache.
-You will need to [download Maven](http://maven.apache.org/download.cgi) and follow the [installation instruction] (http://maven.apache.org/download.cgi#Installation)
+You will need to [download Maven](http://maven.apache.org/download.cgi) and follow the [installation instructions] (http://maven.apache.org/download.cgi#Installation)

 The Unity package and project were built with Unity 5.0.0f4, and should work on later versions but may fail to